browserstack/rspec-browserstack/README.md

 - You can increase n to increase the number of tests to run in parallel.
 - To run local tests, set run_local = true in spec/spec_helper.rb file.

-#### How to specify the capabilities

-The [Code Generator](https://www.browserstack.com/automate/ruby#setting-os-and-browser) can come in very handy when specifying the capabilities especially for mobile devices.